bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 | Acheron’s Armada |  |  |

 ### USING THE GRID
 Each field has a range corresponding to a result on an oracle roll.
 When you encounter a ship or settlement, you can roll on the grid to randomly reveal its controlling faction.
-You can also use the matrix when you [[MV_Ask the Oracle|Ask the Oracle (move)]] about a situation, such as “Which faction carried out the attack on the settlement?”
+You can also use the matrix when you [[4 - Moves#ASK THE ORACLE|Ask the Oracle]] about a situation, such as “Which faction carried out the attack on the settlement?”
 If a roll lands on a blank field, choose the closest-ranked faction, or use this as a prompt to introduce an independent group or new faction to your world.

 In addition, you can use the influence grid to track the ebb and flow of a faction’s power in an area.
 When a faction faces a major setback, reduce its rank.
 If it gains influence, raise the rank.
 You can even create a “global influence grid” to measure the power of key factions across the entirety of the isles.